-Why buy a Samsung Galaxy S8
+Why buy a Samsung Galaxy S8?

 The Samsung Galaxy S8 may be a couple of years old now, but it still holds its own against many newer handsets, such as the Galaxy S9 and the iPhone X. Not being the latest model means it’s quite a bit cheaper than it used to be, so there’s never been a better time to get hold of the phone that introduced the Infinity Display to the world.

-- Infinity Display – The S8 was the first Samsung phone to feature an Infinity Display, an edge-to-edge screen giving you a larger 5.8-inch screen without the need for a bigger handset.
+- Infinity Display – The S8 was the first Samsung smartphone to feature an Infinity Display, an edge-to-edge screen giving you a larger 5.8-inch screen without the need for a bigger handset.
 The default resolution is Full HD+ and can be changed to WQHD+ in the settings.

 - Wireless charging – The Galaxy S8 has wireless charging capabilities and has a ‘fast charging’ mode that can be turned on or off in the settings.

 - Security – An iris scanner allows you to open your phone by looking at it, or you can set up face recognition and open your phone by holding it up like you’re about to take a selfie.
 Or there’s the classic fingerprint scanner on the back of the phone, it’s up to you.
 The S8 also has a secure folder that can only be opened by you, so you can keep your private files and apps private.

 - Camera – The S8 has a dual pixel 12MP rear camera and 8MP front ‘selfie’ camera, each with an F1.7 lens allowing you to take photos at night that are just as clear and crisp as those you take in the day.
 The camera sits flush with the back of the phone and you can turn on Pro Mode if you really want to experiment with the settings and get creative.

 - Battery – Samsung says the S8’s 10nm processor allows it to charge faster than ever, while power consumption is down 20% so you should be able to go longer without a charge.